Adventurous Culture Tour – 14 Days

 12:00: Lunch

-15:00: Elephant safari: An excellent opportunity to see: four different kinds of deer; rhinoceros; wild boars; monkeys; leopards; sloth bears and the Royal Bengal Tiger (if you are lucky).
+15:00: Jeep safari: An excellent opportunity to see: four different kinds of deer; rhinoceros; wild boars; monkeys; leopards; sloth bears and the Royal Bengal Tiger (if you are lucky).
 You may also encounter many other smaller mammals that have made Chitwan their home.

 19:00: Dinner